fire/godot-sheen-look-up-table/README.md

 ## Implementation

 - **Data Source**: The `thirdparty/sheen_lut_data.txt` contains the blue channel values extracted from the DFG DDS file, forming a 128x128 lookup table.
-- **Fitting Method**: We fit a rational function (degree 2 numerator / degree 1 denominator) to all data points using nonlinear least squares optimization (scipy.optimize).
+- **Fitting Method**: We fit a 2D polynomial of degree 8 using linear least squares optimization.
 - **Output**: An analytical expression expressed symbolically using SymPy-derived equations.

 ## Current Approximation